aitgon/wopmars/docs/index.rst

 - Cons:

-   - Performance cost of database reading and writing
-   - No parallel execution of rule
+   - No parallel execution of rules but can be integrated in a parallel workflow that access partitioned databases (Database sharding)
    - Wrapper and model class definition is required

 Table of Contents